gummyworm/monster/README.md

 ---
 ### Macros
-Macros offer a conveinient way to abstract patterns that you find yourself frequently writing.
+Macros offer a convenient way to abstract patterns that you find yourself frequently writing.

 They may be recursive as in this example: